mercurymedia/elm-smart-select/README.md

 `SingleSelect.view` expects the following (in order):
 - a boolean indicating if the select is disabled or not
-- a string indicating the name of the data being selected i.e. "Product"
-- a string indicating the currently selected entity if any i.e "Vase"
 - the currently selected entity itself
 - the configured settings
 - the smart select instance